alishams21/lineagentic-kg/README.md

 ## You can use Lineagentic-Catalog as a library

+Lineagentic-Catalog is data catalogue as code factory.
 Build a Yaml file in "src/config" folder for your desired architecture and taxonomy and Lineagentic-Catalog will generate all the code for you.
-You will get a python library that you can use to interact with your graph database.
+You will get a python library with all the methods required for your data catalouge which is graph native

 ```
 1. Create a YAML file  /src/config/ # for your graph data model.